elabeca/oid-downloader/README.md

 # Open Image Dataset V4 downloader

 This downloader downloads the ~9 million images part of the Open Image Dataset V4.
-Mongo server running required.
+Mongo is used to keep state on the overall download progress and for error recovery.
+Should you need to stop, pause and restart the download, only images not downloaded will be downloaded.

 ## Get the .tsv files from these locations: